awsdocs/amazon-workspaces-administration-guide/doc_source/getting-started.md

 ## Before You Begin<a name="quick-setup-prereqs"></a>
 + You must have an AWS account to create or administer a WorkSpace\.
 Users do not need an AWS account to connect to and use their WorkSpaces\.
 + When you launch a WorkSpace, you must select a WorkSpace bundle\.
 For more information, see [Amazon WorkSpaces Bundles](https://aws.amazon.com/workspaces/details/#Amazon_WorkSpaces_Bundles)\.
-+ When you launch a WorkSpace, you must specify profile information for the user, including a username and email address\.
++ When you launch a WorkSpace, you must specify profile information for the user, including a user name and email address\.
 Users complete their profiles by specifying a password\.
 Information about WorkSpaces and users is stored in a directory\.
-+ Amazon WorkSpaces is not available in every region\.
-Verify the supported regions and select a region for your WorkSpaces\.
-For more information about the supported regions, see [Amazon WorkSpaces Pricing by AWS Region](https://aws.amazon.com/workspaces/pricing/#Amazon_WorkSpaces_Pricing_by_AWS_Region)\.
++ Amazon WorkSpaces is not available in every Region\.
+Verify the supported Regions and select a Region for your WorkSpaces\.
+For more information about the supported Regions, see [Amazon WorkSpaces Pricing by AWS Region](https://aws.amazon.com/workspaces/pricing/#Amazon_WorkSpaces_Pricing_by_AWS_Region)\.

 ## Step 1: Launch the WorkSpace<a name="quick-setup-launch-workspace"></a>